Summary

 ): UsersAndGroupsSearchResultSet

 For the results, you can get the total number of records found, and information on users and on groups: for users, their names, email addresses, etc.; for groups, a list of roles, permissions, and counts.
-See the Returned Datatype for more details.
+See the Returned Values for more details.

 Example